smncd/kirby-image-formats/README.md

 composer require smncd/kirby-image-formats
 ```

 That's it!
 The plugin requires no setup or configuration to run.
-WebP images are generated on upload and stored in the `{index}/_webp` dir.
+WebP images are generated on upload and stored in the `media` dir.

 ## Usage